Synchronicity: Deschamps

+Pauli

 In his book Thirty Years That Shook Physics: The Story of Quantum Theory (1966), George Gamow writes about Wolfgang Pauli, who was apparently considered a person particularly associated with synchronicity events.
 Gamow whimsically refers to the "Pauli effect", a mysterious phenomenon which is not understood on a purely materialistic basis, and probably never will be.
 The following anecdote is told:

-Cultural references
+In popular culture

 Philip K. Dick makes reference to "Pauli's synchronicity" in his 1963 science-fiction novel, The Game-Players of Titan, in reference to pre-cognitive psionic abilities being interfered with by other psionic abilities such as psychokinesis: "an acausal connective event".

-In 1983 The Police released an album titled Synchronicity.
-A song from the album Synchronicity II simultaneously describes the story of a man experiencing a mental breakdown and a lurking monster emerging from a Scottish lake.
+In 1983 The Police released an album titled Synchronicity, inspired by Arthur Koestler's discussion of synchronicity in his book The Roots of Coincidence.
+A song from the album, "Synchronicity II", simultaneously describes the story of a man experiencing a mental breakdown and a lurking monster emerging from a Scottish lake.

-Robert Anton Wilson covers the topic in his 1988 book Coincidance: A Head Test.
+Björk wrote a song titled "Synchronicity" for Spike Jonze's Hot Chocolate DVD.

 Rising Appalachia released a song titled "Synchronicity" on their 2015 album Wider Circles.